Self-hosting with MicroK8s

 service.
 If you look closely at the ingress configuration, you’ll see that

-the ingress controller routes the traffic to the zulip
+the ingress controller routes the traffic to the zulip service on port 80.

 The ingress controller is responsible for SSL termination, and it uses